All articles

 Sonic (Est. 2015)

 Sonic occupies a specific niche: large, heavy, and oversized items.
 The courier specializes in shipments that other couriers either refuse to handle or charge prohibitively for — furniture, appliances, exercise equipment, bulk orders, and items above 10 kg.
-Rates are the lowest in the market for heavy goods, making Sonic the practical default for any brand operating in categories where dimensional weight and actual weight are both significant.
+Sonic is generally the courier operators check first for heavy-goods pricing — confirm current rates directly, since any published comparison goes stale quickly.

 City coverage is the most limited at 150 or more cities, concentrated in major urban centers.
-COD payout is T+7 — tied with TCS as the slowest.
+Sonic's payout cycle is reported as among the slowest of the seven, similar to TCS — confirm the current cycle directly with Sonic.
 The API is basic, with limited webhook support and manual reconciliation required for COD in most cases.
 For brands whose products fit standard weight ranges, Sonic offers no particular advantage over the other six couriers.

 Sonic becomes the obvious choice when you are shipping a 15 kg air conditioner, a sofa, or a set of gym weights and no other courier will handle it economically.
 Best use cases: furniture, home appliances, oversized parcels, heavy goods above 10 kg, bulk industrial orders.